Reference Signals

 This class implements the overall CSI-RS configuration.
 It keeps a list of CSI-RS resource sets (

-objects).
+CsiRsSetobjects) each of which contains one or more CSI-RS resources (CsiRsobjects).
 By default, this class creates a single CSI-RS resource set.
-More CSI-RS resources sets can be added using theaddCsiResourceSets()
+More CSI-RS resource sets can be added using theaddCsiResourceSets()method.- Parameters:

 csiRsSetList (list) –